The Happy Time (musical)

-Background and productions
+Background

 Producer David Merrick had initially asked Cy Coleman and Dorothy Fields to write the songs and Yves Montand to play the lead, but they were all busy with other projects and declined to participate.
 Merrick then asked N. Richard Nash to write the script, but Nash suggested an original story of his own.
 Merrick, holding the rights to The Happy Time, asked that the setting be changed to Canada, and the deal was set.
 The final script had little of the Taylor play but did use the characters and some minor details from Fontaine's stories.
 Nash showed the outline of the story to Kander and Ebb, who agreed to write the music.

 Merrick had approached Gower Champion to direct the new musical.
 Champion agreed, with the provision that it open in Los Angeles at the Ahmanson Theatre.
 Rehearsals began in September 1967 in Los Angeles, and the show opened on November 19 at the Ahmanson.
 Although the reviews were poor, the show was sold out.
 The show ran to December 23, 1967.

 The Happy Time opened on Broadway at The Broadway Theatre on January 18, 1968.
 It received mixed reviews from the critics, who generally admired the performances but noted large deficiencies in the script.
 It closed on September 28, 1968, after a run of 286 sparsely attended performances and 23 previews.
 It was the first Broadway musical to lose a million dollars.
 The production was directed, filmed, and choreographed by Gower Champion, set design by Peter Wexler, costume design by Freddy Wittop, lighting design by Jean Rosenthal, film sequences created by Christopher Chapman, film technical direction by Barry O. Gordon, orchestrations by Don Walker, musical direction and vocal arrangements by Oscar Kosarin, associate choreography by Kevin Carlisle, and dance and incidental music arrangements by Marvin Laird.
 John Serry Sr. collaborated as the orchestral accordionist in the Broadway production.

-The production starred Robert Goulet (Jacques Bonnard), David Wayne (Grandpere Bonnard), Michael Rupert (Bibi Bonnard), George S. Irving (Philippe Bonnard), Charles Durning (Louis Bonnard), Julie Gregg (Laurie Mannon), Gena Page (Annabelle Bonnard), Julane Stites (Gillie Bonnard), Connie Simmons (Nanette Bonnard), June Squibb (Felice Bonnard), Jacki Garland (Lizette), Mary Gale Laverenz (Dorine), Tammie Fillhart (Sylvie), Gil Gimbel (Henri), Mary Ann O'Reilly (Monique), Vicki Powers (Bella), Susan Sigrist (Grace), Jeffrey Golkin (Foufie), and Dallas Johann (Ganache).